norulshahlam/postgres-tutorial/README.md

 ## RELATIONAL TABLE

-### Drop this 2 exisiting tables as we will be using another version of this 2 tables in car-person.sql
+### Drop this 2 existing tables as we will be using another version of this 2 tables in car-person.sql

 	drop table car;
 	drop table person;